Fiona Henderson School of Dance

 Pre-School Little Stars Class Timetable

-HAWICK BRANCH Sam's Studio, 17 Commercial Road
+HAWICK BRANCH (Sam's Studio, 17 Commercial Road)

-MOFFAT BRANCH Proudfoot Institute
+MOFFAT BRANCH (Proudfoot Institute)

-Thursdays Tiny Stars (2-3years) 2.15 - 2.45pm
+Thursdays Tiny & Little Stars Dance 3.15 - 4.00pm

 PEEBLES BRANCH

-30 minute classes cost £4.30
+30 minute classes £5.20

-45 minute classes cost £6.35
+45 minute classes £7.80

 If you book your child in for two or more consecutive Little Stars classes, they will be looked after between classes and you do not need to return in between each class.